-We have previously audited the STAND!
-For Families Free of Violence June 30, 2016 financial statements, and our report dated November 01, 2016, expressed an unmodified opinion on those audited financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2016, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited STAND!
+For Families Free of Violence's June 30, 2017 financial statements, and our report dated December 6, 2017, expressed an unmodified opinion on those audited financial statements.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2017, is consistent, in all material respects, with the audited financial statements from which it has been derived.